subvertnormality/mosaic/README.md

 ### Song Composition

 At this point, your sequence is likely "full to the brim," containing all the elements of your song in its most complex form.
-For those familiar with Elektron devices, this stage can feel like a precarious juncture, where it's tempting to fall into a cycle of making minor adjustments to the same pattern repeatedly. _Mosaic_ offers a solution with its [Song Sequencer](#song-sequencer), designed to help you break free from this procrastination loop.
+For those familiar with Elektron devices, this stage can feel like a precarious juncture, where it's tempting to fall into a cycle of making minor adjustments to the same pattern repeatedly. _Mosaic_ offers a solution with its [Song Editor](#song-editor), designed to help you break free from this procrastination loop.

 To access the song editor, press the second key in the global menu's Grid button cluster.
 You'll be greeted by a grid where the first button is dimly lit, indicating the sequence you are currently working on.
 The song editor allows you to take this sequence, copy it, and creatively manipulate the copy: you can mute channels, modify scale locks, alter pattern combinations and merge modes, adjust masks, and more.
 You can then chain multiple sequences together.
 This flexibility enables you to develop your composition from the base sequence upwards.
 As you become accustomed to this workflow, you'll find that you can construct an entire song from a single sequence, streamlining your creative process.